Elyseruzira/ussd-prototype/README.md

 # ussd-prototype

-use npm install to install all dependencise
+use npm install to install all dependencies

-here is how to lookes like
-it's an ussd prototype for payment using ABbank transaction API's
+This is a USSD Prototype for AB Bank transactions developed to enhance the transactions' security.
+It is a model developed to fulfill the requirements of my Masters' Degree in Information Systems.